 Vaadi Herbal SPF 50 is my go-to sunscreen.
 It blends in the skin so well and also moisturizes so no more dry patches after applying sunscreen.

 I always carry safety pins so that I can quickly pin up a torn dress or a broken zip.
 Tampons or menstrual cups goes without saying.
-A moisturizing cream is another item that you will always find in my bag.
+A moisturizing cream (this one is coconut based) is another item that you will always find in my bag.

 Sturdy items if you are heading to a cold country.